Can Your Body Heal From Mold? The Science Says Yes

 Aubree Felderhoff

-Mold Recovery Concierge | Certified Primal Health Coach | Master Personal Trainer
+Board Certified Holistic Health Practitioner | Mold Recovery Concierge | Certified Primal Health Coach | Master Personal Trainer

-Aubree spent 12 years and more than $250,000 searching for answers to a chronic illness that 30-plus doctors couldn't solve.
+Aubree spent 12 years and more than $250,000 searching for answers to a mystery chronic illness that 30-plus doctors couldn't solve.
 The first culprit was a mycotoxin-overloaded home that triggered a cascade of symptoms nobody could trace back to the source.
 After finally identifying the connection, remediating, and rebuilding her health, she faced a second exposure years later when water damage in her next home brought the symptoms flooding back.

 Recommended Products